wolframkriesing/site-stitcher/content/tidbit/2020/11/index.md

 Back **in 2016** the picker was shipped with [react-native](https://github.com/facebook/react-native).

-When I started working with react-native again in September **2020** it had moved out of react-native into community repo, judging by the name, [https://github.com/react-native-community/picker](github.com/react-native-community/picker).
+When I started working with react-native again in September **2020** it had moved out of react-native into community repo, judging by the repo name: github.com/react-native-community/picker.

 Looking at the repo **today** (while still trying to learn how to style the component on android) I learned that the repo [had moved again](https://github.com/react-native-picker/picker/pull/155),